Chaga Mushroom Harvesting

 In the fall we wait until we have 20 straight nights of 5 or below Celsius.
 This is when we know that the trees have gone dormant for the winter and the Chaga is at it's peak of nutrient & enzyme values.
 We then harvest through the fall and winter, and into the spring until the sap starts running.

 If you wound a birch tree while the sap is running and do not close the wound , some trees depending on size will bleed out and die.
 Just ask anyone who taps birch trees for Birch Syrup, they can tell you how they plug or cover their cuts up after harvesting the sap.
 We do not harvest Chaga through the summer months at all as I see others doing on YouTube.
+Examine these videos closely to see if can spot green leaves still on the trees and other foliage in the background.
+If you can, then do not buy your Chaga from these people, they simply do not know what they are doing, nor care about your health, your money. is all they care about!

 The picture below is a perfect example of what you DO NOT want to do to the tree while harvesting, as this will kill the tree for sure !!